Skip links

 Links to Third-Party Sites

 We may provide links to third-party websites.
-For example, we may provide a link to a third party who is providing online resources.
 These links are provided as a service to you.
 These websites are operated by independent entities that have their own privacy policies.
 Our Privacy Policy does not apply to such other websites or to the use that those entities make of your information.
 We have no control over the content displayed on such websites, nor over the measures, if any, that are taken by such websites to protect the privacy of your information.

-You have the right to be informed as to the purpose of processing your personal data, the retention period for that personal data and with whom your personal data will be shared.
-This Privacy Policy contains additional information so that you can make an informed decision regarding what permissions, if any, you would like to grant us in connection with your personal data.
+You have the right to be informed about the purposes of processing your personal data, the retention period for that personal data and with whom your personal data will be shared.
+This Privacy Policy is designed to provide that information.

 You have the right to obtain from us the rectification of inaccurate personal data concerning you.
-Depending on the purposes of the processing, you may have the right to have incomplete personal data completed, including by means of providing a supplementary statement.
+Depending on the purposes of the processing, you may also have the right to have incomplete personal data completed.

-4. Right to deletion or erasure (right to be forgotten)
+5. Right to erasure (right to be forgotten)

 Under certain circumstances, you have the right to obtain from us the erasure of personal data concerning you.

 Under certain circumstances, you have the right to obtain from us restriction of processing your personal data.
-In this case, the relevant data will be marked and may be processed by us only for certain purposes.
+In this case, the relevant data will be marked and may only be processed by us for certain limited purposes.

-Under certain circumstances, you have the right to receive the personal data concerning you, which you have provided to us, in a structured, commonly used and machine-readable format and you may have the right to transmit those data to another entity without hindrance from us.
+Under certain circumstances, you have the right to receive the personal data concerning you, which you have provided to us, in a structured, commonly used and machine-readable format, and you may have the right to transmit that data to another entity without hindrance from us.

-If you believe we have violated the General Data Protection Regulation, you also have the right to lodge a complaint with the competent data protection supervisory authority.
-You may also turn to courts if your data protection rights have been infringed.
+If you believe we have not handled your personal data in accordance with the GDPR, you have the right to lodge a complaint with a supervisory authority.
+You may do so in the EU member state where you are habitually resident, where you work, or where the alleged infringement occurred.
+You may also seek judicial remedy if your data protection rights have been infringed.

 Modifications to this Policy

-From time to time, we may need to update or modify this Privacy Policy, including to address new issues or to reflect changes.
-To the extent required by law, we will notify you of material changes to this Privacy Policy, including by sharing the most recent version of the Privacy Policy and information about the changes from the previous version via e-mail.
+From time to time, we may need to update or modify this Privacy Policy, including to address new issues or to reflect changes in our operations or applicable law.
+To the extent required by law, we will notify you of material changes, including by sharing the most recent version of the Privacy Policy and a summary of changes via e-mail.

 How to Contact Us